10 Must Have Rental Agreement Clauses For Your Office Space

 It is a mutual agreement between the owner, termed as “Lessor”, and the tenant, termed as “Lessee”, to rent a property.
 The provisions relating to control of rent are specified in the “Maharashtra Rent Control Act 1999”.

 Avoid unwanted surprises as an owner and also as a tenant.
 Legally bound words give you an upper hand.
 It is of utmost importance that the rental agreement clauses be mentioned explicitly and make the deal crystal clear.
 A rent agreement is a legal document that binds both the parties in their limits and also provides rights to them.
 Therefore, it gives the right of “occupying the property” to the tenant and the right to receive a mutually agreed “Rent” to the landlord.
 In addition, mentioning mutual rental agreement terms and conditions eliminates any chances of dispute or disagreement at any point in time.
 Both the parties are at ease and are aware of their rights and limitations.

 Important Rental Agreement Clauses

 You must ensure that a few critical points are taken care of while preparing the rent agreement, especially when the rented property is commercial.
-All points mentioned below must be incorporated or talked about and clarified between the lessor and the lessee.
+All rental agreement clauses mentioned below must be incorporated or talked about and clarified between the lessor and the lessee.